 Students are eligible to continue unless otherwise noted.

-When a student's cumulative grade-point average (GPA) is below 3.0, the student is placed on academic probation in the School of Applied Life Sciences.
+When a student's cumulative grade-point average (GPA) is below 3.0, the student is placed on academic probation in the (School of Applied Life Sciences only).
 Students on academic probation are given one semester to raise their cumulative GPA to 3.0.
 Failure to meet this requirement may result in dismissal from the Institute.

 All students are required to maintain a cumulative GPA of 2.0 each semester determined from grades received in KGI School of Pharmacy courses.
 Failure to meet this standard will result in academic probation.
 Students on academic probation are given one semester to raise their cumulative GPA to 2.0.
 Failure to meet this requirement will typically result in dismissal from the Institute.
 Students obtaining a 2.1 or below are in jeopardy of not progressing successfully through the program and are expected to work with faculty, teaching assistants, tutors, and student services staff to ensure they avail themselves of every opportunity to succeed.

 For additional information please consult the Student Handbook.
 Click here for the Student Handbook.